Take Control and Optimize Profits

 Truly controlling your Amazon inventory and optimizing profits requires a more granular management approach.

-So let’s dig into the seven most common inventory problems, along with the best Amazon inventory tips and techniques to combat them.
+So let’s dig into the eight most common inventory problems, along with the best Amazon inventory tips and techniques to combat them.

-In this Amazon Inventory Tips and Techniques guide, we’ll take a look at:
+In this Amazon Inventory Tips guide, we’ll take a look at:

 But why was your prediction inaccurate in the first place?
 In a lot of cases, incorrect Amazon order predictions are a result of naive handling of data.

 Here’s an Amazon inventory tip you can use to solve the problem of under-ordering.
 When you look at your average velocities over the last few months, you must factor in stockouts by excluding the days you had stocked out.
 If you don’t, you will end up with lower averages, thus giving you a lower prediction.

 Keep track of all your stockouts and exclude periods of stockouts.
 Don’t just judge by the days when you had stock at Amazon to determine these dates.
 You must examine the sale volumes as well.
 This is where a lot of other software algorithms tend to get it wrong.
 Frequently, even though you’ve run out of items, Amazon might find a lost unit and sell that.
 Even though your inventory was stocked out and you only made one sale that day, Amazon will not count it as a stockout day.

 The same is true for listing suspensions.
 If your listing was temporarily suspended, this should be treated as a stock out day even though you had plenty of stock at Amazon because you were not able to sell any of it.
 Make sure to verify the dates you need to exclude manually.

 By excluding stockouts, you can make sure that your Amazon order predictions are accurate, increase profits, and save yourself from last-minute ordering nightmares.